ycoroneos/G.E.R.T/README.md

 ## Index

+## Features
++ Improved latency compared to Linux user-space C
++ All of Go's concurrency features, such as goroutines and channels, on bare-metal
++ Greater portability than bare-metal C
++ Drivers written for the iMX6 UART, SPI, SDCARD, GPT, IOMUX and much more

 ## Quickstart

 ### Materials Needed

 GERT can either run in the QEMU emulator or on real hardware.
-To emulate GERT follow the install instructions below, because they include a QEMU installation.
+To emulate GERT you must install QEMU.
+Follow the install instructions below because they include a QEMU installation.
 To run GERT on real hardware, you will need to get a **Wandboard Quad** and an SD card, or any other dev kit which uses the Freescale iMX6 Quad SOC.
 GERT only works with the iMX6 right now because its memory map is hard-coded into the kernel.
+I plan to bring GERT to the raspi eventually, but don't wait for me!
+Feel free to contribute.

 ### Directory Layout